nuuuwan/news_lk3_data/README.md

 He also said that the delivery of ballot papers for postal voting will be carried out on August 26.

-The commission has mentioned that the opportunity has been provided for the marking of postal votes for a period of three days in the first week of September.
+The Election commission has stated that the opportunity has been provided for the marking of postal votes for a period of three days in the first week of September.

 Speaking in this regard, the Chairman of the Election Commission R.M.A.L.
 Rathnayake said: